sushmangupta/nuxt-content-placeholder/1LP - Familiarise yourself with Shopware/1CO - Intro to shopware ecosyste/6LU_shopware_extensions.md

 ## Apps

 **Definition**:
-Apps are software applications designed to add specific functionalities to an online store.
+Apps are like mimi programs that you install to add specific features or integrations to your store.
 They integrate with the platform to extend its capabilities in various areas.

 **Purpose**:
 - Enhance core features.